 Do you experience Tofu Confusion?
 It’s a condition defined by a lack of knowledge about what kinds of tofu to buy in various situations, not knowing where to buy tofu, and even how to pronounce it.
-If you’ve seen recipes like Vegan Breakfast Biscuit Casserole and Vegan Lemon Bars that call for tofu, you definitely want to know the right kinds of tofu to buy to make those recipes ASAP.
-This Tofu Buying Guide should help.
+A great start is to know the right kinds of tofu to buy.
+This Tofu Buying Guide will help.

 Before becoming vegetarian, I did most of my cooking from neatly prepared boxes.
 I might have had to chop an onion, but that didn’t seem too difficult.
 There’s a yellow one, a white one, and a red one to choose from.
-Sure they each have their subtle variations in taste, but they’re still onions.
+Sure, they each have their subtle variations in taste, but they’re still onions.

-I think I asked if he had any dooku (we had just recently watched Star Wars so the error was understandable).
+I think I asked if he had any Dooku (we had just recently watched Star Wars so the error was understandable).
 He eventually figured it out and sent me to the correct aisle.
 And that’s when I learned that there are different varieties of tofu.
 Tofu comes in all shapes and sizes… and textures from marinated, silken, firm, and extra firm.
 What was I to do?